 I’ve only used Anthony’s but I’ve heard it works well with Otto’s, too!
 That said, I love Anthony’s in general and think you should stock up on their cassava flour.
 It’s affordable and consistent in my experience.

-Perfect Paleo Pizza (Yeasted Cassava Flour Pizza Crust and Paleo Fresh Mozzarella)
+Perfect Paleo Pizza (Cassava Flour Pizza Crust and Dairy-Free Mozzarella)

 In a medium bowl, dissolve yeast and honey in warm water.
 Let stand until super foamy, doubled in size, and very fragrant, about 20 m.

 Once your yeast has fully bloomed, make the pizza dough.
 With the dough blade fitted on your food processor, combine almond flour, cassava flour, arrowroot, salt, and olive oil in the food processor bowl.
 Attach lid and pulse a couple times to combine.
 Pour in yeast-water mixture and process until smooth and well combined.
 Add eggs and process until combined, scraping down the sides occasionally, if necessary.
 Process for 60 seconds to knead dough, then scrape out into large bowl.
-Let rise in a warm place for 60 minutes or until doubled in size.
+Let rise in a warm place for 60-90 minutes or until increased in size (It will not double).
 While dough is rising, prepare any pizza toppings.

-Once dough is doubled in size, preheat oven to 550º F and insert a baking sheet upside down on the lowest rack.
+Once dough has risen for 60-90 minutes and has increased in size, preheat oven to 500º F and insert a baking sheet upside down on the lowest rack.
 Divide dough into equal halves.
 Scrape one half onto a sheet of parchment paper and cover with cassava flour.
 Pat out into an even circle about 1/2" thick.

 Spread half of the tomato sauce on the pizza dough, leaving a thin crust.
 Remove your paleo fresh mozzarella from the fridge and drop spoonfuls onto the tomato layer as shown.
 I use a small disher and it works perfectly.
 Grind fresh black pepper over the mozzarella and sprinkle with dried oregano.
 Slide the parchment paper (with the pizza) onto an upside-down baking sheet then carefully slide the parchment paper (with the pizza) onto the preheated upside-down baking sheet in the oven.